Charlestown, Boston: History

 On June 17, 1775, the Charlestown Peninsula was the site of the Battle of Bunker Hill, named for a hill at the northwest end of the peninsula near Charlestown Neck.
 British troops unloaded at Moulton's Point and much of the battle took place on Breed's Hill, which overlooked the harbor from about 400 yards off the southern end of the peninsula.
-The town, including its wharves and dockyards, was almost completely destroyed during the battle by the British.
+Charlestown, including its wharves and dockyards, was almost completely torched during the battle by British forces.
 The town was not appreciably rebuilt until the end of hostilities but, in 1786, the first bridge across the Charles River connected Boston with Charlestown.
 An 87 acre Navy Yard was established in 1800; Charlestown State Prison opened in 1805.
 The Bunker Hill Monument was erected between 1827 and 1843 using Quincy granite brought to the site by a combination of purpose-built railway and barge.
 Notable businesses included the Bunker Hill Breweries (1821) and Schrafft's candy company (1861).

 The Charlestown Branch Railroad opened in 1840 to Sweet's Wharf.
 Tudor Wharf was the departure point for the ships of the Tudor Ice Company.

 Around the 1860s an influx of Irish immigrants arrived in Charlestown.
 The area long remained an Irish and Catholic stronghold similar to South Boston, Somerville, and Dorchester, to the extent that the informal demonym "Townie" continues to imply the working-class Irish, as opposed to newer immigrants.

 During the Civil War, over 26,000 men joined the Union Army and Navy at the Navy Yard, which was also responsible for constructing some of the most famous vessels of the conflict: the Merrimack, the Hartford, and the Monadnock.
 Following the war, the city commissioned Martin Milmore to construct its civil war memorial, dedicated in 1872 and still standing in the community's Training Field.

 The city developed a water supply from the Mystic Lakes and, on October 7, 1873, a vote was held to determine whether Charlestown should leave Middlesex County and join Boston as part of Suffolk County.
 Out of its 32,040 residents, 2240 voted in support of the merger and 1947 opposed.
 Boston residents also approved the question, 5,960–1,868.
 Charlestown's separate city government was dissolved the next year.